MGordon09/gcp-wiki/docs/source/storage.rst

 Unlike the on-site HPC which uses file storage, data in GCP is not stored and organized as a hierarchy of folders & files.
 Instead, Google Cloud Storage uses object storage where each file is stored in as an object and accessed and retrieved using a unique identifier.

 Each object has a unique URL for which to access it.
 We will see how this can be useful for sharing data outside the environment later...

+Cloud storage is cheap and provides excellent availability and durability.

 Cloud storage objects are organized into containers called *buckets*.

 All buckets are associated with a project.
 When you create a bucket you give it a globally-unique name, specify a geographic location where the bucket and its contents are stored and choose a storage class.